 This level comprises of training of all staff working in the integrated programmes on integration to provide them with information, to build their skills and to support their efforts in delivery of multiple services while minimising their chance of becoming overwhelmed by increased client volumes or different work flows.
 This also ensures that they are prepared and can competently perform new functions and improve their skills.
-Districts should bench mark on how others have integrated service provision (Thyolo & Lilongwe), that is, how they developed action plans for integration, mobilised integration resources and implementation of services in an integrated manner.
+Districts should bench mark on how others have integrated service provision (Thyolo & Lilongwe), that is, how they developed action plans for integration, mobilised integrated manner.